cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 ![Inspect error of static site](resources/milestone-1/inspect-error-static-site.png)

-The API is currently configured to only accept requests from `https://localhost:3000`, this configuration has been appropriate when developing locally but, of course, not for our deployment to Render.
+The API is currently configured to only accept requests from `https://localhost:3000`.
+This configuration has been appropriate when developing locally; but, of course, not for our deployment to Render.
 Now that we have a UI deployed - to an origin provided by Render - let's update our API's CORS configuration so that it will accept requests to submit new votes.
 The origins that the API will accept can be configured by setting the `cors.origins.ui` property.
-Open the dashboard for your web service and navigate to the *Environment* section, edit the value of the `JAVA_OPTS` environment variable to declare a `cors.origins.ui` value equal to the hostname of your UI, then select *Save Changes*.
+Open the dashboard for your web service and navigate to the *Environment* section, edit the value of the `JAVA_OPTS` environment variable to declare a `cors.origins.ui` value equal to the URL of your UI, then select *Save Changes*.

 ![Fix cors web service configuration](resources/milestone-1/fix-cors-web-service-configuration.png)